 The Bottom Line

-Both apps are designed well, centered on a smart system, and prepared to help you save and invest today.
+If you’re looking for a user-friendly investment app, both the Acorns app and Betterment app are designed well, centered on a smart system, and prepared to help you save and invest your spare change today.
+Neither the Acorns app nor the Betterment app rates higher than the other.

-For the average investor, Betterment is the clear winner.
+In the battle of Acorn vs Betterment, for the average investor Betterment is the clear winner.
 Although Acorns may seem cool and fun because of its Round-Up feature, it will not make you rich enough to get on a day when you retire.
 With Betterment having been found in 2008, it has a few years head start on Acorns, which was founded in 2012.

 OUR ADVICE: Do not limit yourself to just one robo-advisor.
-Use Betterment to manage your overall investments while you use Acorns to save and invest your loose change.
+Use Betterment to manage your overall investments while you use Acorns to save and invest your spare change.